Sedum craigii R.T.Clausen

-Sedum craigii is a rare, low-growing succulent with procumbent stems and purplish leaves covered with a powdery bloom.
-The leaves are thick, fleshy, up to 2 inches (5 cm) long, and up to 0.9 inches (2.3 cm) wide.
+Sedum craigii is a rare low-growing succulent with procumbent stems and purplish leaves covered with a powdery bloom.
+The leaves are thick, fleshy, up to 2 inches (5 cm) long and 0.9 inches (2.3 cm) wide.
 Flowers are star-shaped and appear in clusters from summer to fall.
 The petals are white with purplish striation and recurved towards the tips.

 The specific epithet "craigii" honors the co-discoverer of the species, Dr. R. T. Craig.

 How to Grow and Care for Sedum craigii